-The Chief of Animal Control, and such designated Animal Control Officers as he may designate, are authorized to employ the use of the tranquilizer gun.
+The Chief of Animal Control, and such designated Animal Control Officers, are authorized to employ the use of the tranquilizer gun.

 No officer shall employ use of the tranquilizer gun until such officer has received proper training on the care and use of the tranquilizer gun.